IsacEkeroth/ahk-resize-windows/README.md

 ### inconsistent resizing
 Block input may not work correctly if not ran as administrator.

-### Choppy move
-As far as I know this is a limitation of ahk or the underlying windows apis for moving windows.

 ## Credits
 Fullscreen check by Nigh https://github.com/Nigh/isFullScreen \
 SetSystemCursor by iseahound https://github.com/iseahound/SetSystemCursor